Dick Bertel: Program Host

 During the period that Bertel worked at WTIC, WTIC-FM simulcast WTIC (AM) much of the time, but would break away for its own classical music programs.
 Like many of the other staff announcers, Bertel worked shifts on WTIC-FM as a classical music host.

 Breaking News

-As a member of the Special Events team, Bertel would anchor, report on, and otherwise contribute to breaking news coverage of crippling weather events, power blackouts, and other emergencies such as the deadly 1961 Hartford Hospital fire.
+As a member of the Special Events team, Bertel would anchor, report on, and otherwise contribute to breaking news coverage of weather events, power blackouts, and other emergencies such as the 1961 Hartford Hospital fire.
 These events included two of the three major assassinations of American public figures during the 1960s.